Dental Bridges in Peterborough

 While a standard dental bridge can prevent most tooth-loss-related problems, an implant-supported bridge has several advantages.
 Traditional bridges rely on adjacent teeth for support.
 These nominally healthy teeth need to be reshaped before the bridge is secured in place using dental cement.
 Using implants to secure the bridge instead means that no healthy teeth need to be ground down in order to replace a missing tooth.

-Peterborough Crowns & Bridges
+Peterborough Crowns and Bridges

 How Many Implants Are Used?

 Replacing missing or rotten teeth is essential to keeping your mouth healthy in the long run.
 A missing tooth can cause more trouble than just an unsightly gap in your smile.
-Tooth loss can cause your remaining teeth to shift around the gap, changing the alignment of your smile & even causing changes in your facial aesthetics.
+Tooth loss can cause your remaining teeth to shift around the gap, changing the alignment of your smile and even causing changes in your facial aesthetics.

 Dental implants can prevent the continuation of bone loss that occurs when a tooth is removed.
 When you lose a tooth, the bone in your jaw no longer gets the sensations of pressure from the force of your bite that tell the bone to regenerate.
-As a result, your body starts to resorb the bone & your jawbone shrinks in that area.
+As a result, your body starts to resorb the bone and your jawbone shrinks in that area.
 With an implant-supported bridge, the implants help your bone feel the force of your bite so your bone stays stimulated.
 Bone resorption may still occur under the middle of the bridge, but it will be less problematic than bone loss associated with having a removable bridge or no bridge at all.

 Having missing teeth can also affect your ability to chew nutritious foods.
 Other tooth replacement options, such as removable partial dentures, aren’t as stable as implant-supported bridges.
 An implant bridge can return the majority of your chewing function so you can eat what you want again.